MalekWahada/server-sent-event/README.md

 run the project in your IDE and open in a browser tab (client ) this link http://localhost:8080 , then open the console and type
 `let sse = new EventSource("http://localhost:8080/stream");
 sse.onmessage = console.log`
-you will have console messages received from server (server sent events)
+you will have console messages received from the node server (server sent events)